Emmanuel Amey Ojara

-Emmanuel Amey Ojara, MBChB, MMed Surgery, (10 February 1944 – 26 July 1987) was a medical doctor, surgeon, and oncologist in East Africa.
+Emmanuel Amey Ojara (10 February 1944 – 26 July 1987) was a medical doctor, surgeon, and oncologist in East Africa.
 At the time of his death, he was a senior lecturer at the University of Nairobi, School of Medicine.

 Background

 Ojara was born to Simeon Oyoo and Yudia Akidi Oyoo at Layibi Village, Gulu District, approximately 6 km, by road, southwest of the central business district of Gulu, the largest city in the Northern Region of Uganda.

 Education

 After attending primary school locally, he entered Gulu Junior School and in 1960, transferred to Samuel Baker Secondary School.
 He completed both his O-Level and A-Level studies at this school, graduating in 1965.
 In 1966, he was admitted to the Makerere University School of Medicine, the oldest medical school in Uganda.
 In 1971, he graduated with a Bachelor of Medicine and Bachelor of Surgery degree.
 Following one year of internship and another year of practice as a medical officer, he was accepted into the postgraduate Master of Medicine program, a collaborative undertaking between Makerere University and the Mulago National Referral Hospital.
 In 1976, he was awarded a Master of Medicine in Surgery degree.